A Guide to Skin Care for Wounds

 - Don’t bathe in hot water.
 Hot water can strip the skin of its natural oils and cause irritation, which can impede the healing process.

 - Don’t soak for more than five minutes.
-Prolonged soaking can lead to skin maceration, which can slow down the recovery process.
+Prolonged soaking can lead to skin maceration (softening and breaking down of the skin).

 - Don’t use skin care products with alcohol and/or an extensive list of preservatives.